Legal opinion on the international status of the State Sealand

 In light of these facts, we come to the following conclusion:

 Sealand has shown public authority and all the normal functions of a state power inside and in the exterior, which is represented by its parent exclusive power over his own territory.
 This principality subject to any foreign jurisdiction.
 His national legal system is based on the parent legal system within the territory.
 This leads to the statement that Sealand has direct connection to international law.
 Consequently, the sovereignty of Sealand can not be denied.
 Sealand is therefore recognized as a subject of international law.

-The problem a State on an artificial installation in territorial waters to establish
+The problem of a State on an artificial installation in territorial waters to establish

 The term “State territory” in international law is the area in which the activities of state his superior authority.
 (According to the award recognition, proclaimed by Max Huber on the island Palmas 1928):

 It follows that sovereignty relates to a partial surface of the globe and the legally necessary condition for the inclusion of a portion of territory in a given country.
 Sovereignty in relation to territory is called territorial sovereignty.
 Sovereignty between states means independence.
 Independence with respect to a portion of the globe is the right to reign herein, regardless of any other State to exercise the functions of a state. “

 International law does not impose any conditions for the size of a state’s territory!